GirishCodeAlchemy/terraform-aws-sso-module/README.md

 > - Mapping old users, groups, and permission sets.
 > - Mapping new users, groups, and permission sets created using this module.
 > - Migrating a combination of both old and new SSO configurations.
+> - Supporting SSO creation for multiple account creations.
+> - Supporting the creation of multiple users, groups, and permission sets.

 ```hcl
 variable "sso_account_configmap" {